osendott/arch-frost/README.md

 Numix-Frost theme customized with Arch in mind, with custom gnome-shell theme to match.

-If you are using an arch-based distro, soon, you will be able to install this theme from the AUR 'yaourt arch-frost'
+If you are using an arch-based distro, soon you will be able to install this theme from the AUR 'yaourt arch-frost'

 This is a work in progress.
 The light version is 85-90% complete, the dark version